-Read more from the Life sciences collection
+View the Life Sciences collection

 At the national level, the national reimbursement drug list (NRDL) and the essential drug list (EDL) aim to provide basic medical coverage to China’s population of 1.4 billion, typically covering well-established and relatively cheap medicines.2 Although some provinces have been able to cover additional products, overall coverage for innovative medicines has been very limited.3 Moreover, updates to the NRDL have often been significantly delayed (see Figure 1), although they should have occurred every two years – a frequency initially set by the Ministry of Health (MoH) in the early 2000s.4

 After many years of delay, China updated its NRDL in early 2017 – growing the ‘Western medicine’ list by 11 per cent, to 1,297.
 More importantly, in addition to the updated list, a ‘to-be-negotiated’ list was published, inviting 45 medicines into price negotiations.5